 This sort of compensation is more complicated; our experienced Florida contract lawyers can advise on whether you are eligible to receive this sort of compensation.

-How Long Do I Have to File a Claim for a Breach of Contract in Florida?
+How Long Do I Have to File a Lawsuit For a Breach of Contract in Florida?

-Section 95.11 of the Florida Statue of Limitations states that you have four years from the time your contract was breached to file a claim.
+Section 95.11 of the Florida Statue of Limitations states that you have four years from the time your contract was breached to file a lawsuit.

 Our Florida contract attorneys at RAK Law are highly experienced in contract law and civil litigation.
 We’re ready to review your contract and fight to receive the damages you’re rightfully entitled to.